BretCameron/sanity-plugin-order-documents/README.md

 ```

 We're already watching our plugin for changes, so all that's left is to run our Sanity Studio with `sanity start`.

+## Limitations

+Right now, this plugin can be used to order the 100 most recently edited documents of a particular type.
+If you'd like to help add support for larger collections, consider contributing!

+## Contributing

+I'd welcome any contributions, from fixing a typo to something more substantial.
+You can raise a PR in [the project's GitHub repository](https://github.com/BretCameron/sanity-plugin-order-documents).